mo7alb/mo7alb/README.md

 *   🌍  I'm based in Abu Dhabi, UAE
 *   ✉️  You can contact me at [mohammad.bloushi@outlook.com](mailto:mohammad.bloushi@outlook.com)
-*   🧠  I'm learning dotnet with C#
-*   🤝  I'm open to collaborating on Web app with react and next js, backend projects with node and prisma
+*   🤝  I'm open to collaborating on react based frontend projects, backend projects with node, and mobile based applications with react native and expo
-*   ⚡  I'm in love with cars

 ### Skills
 <p align="left">